Epictetus/IProcess/README.md

   a thread (in terms of time to create the subprocess, and the memory it consumes
   - no implementation IProcess supports has a CoW-friendly garbage collector).

-  Despite the GIL on CRuby, for IO bound operations it can run threads in
+  Even with the Global Interpreter Lock(GIL) on CRuby, for IO bound operations
-  parallel and may perform better.
-For long running non-IO bound operations,
+  it can run threads in parallel and may perform better.
+For long running
-  though, parallel subprocesses usually outperform CRuby threads.
-You should
+  non-IO bound operations, though, parallel subprocesses usually outperform
-  profile and benchmark IProcess and threads for your use-case before choosing
+  CRuby threads.
+You should benchmark IProcess and threads for your
-  either.
+  use-case before choosing either.
 IProcess may be better, or it may be worse.

+__OBJECTS__

+  Not all Ruby objects can be shared but the majority can be.
+Proc objects,
+  anonymous classes, anonymous modules, and perhaps others I do
+  not know of cannot be shared.
+In short, if a object can be serialized through
+  the Ruby Marshal module then it can be shared by IProcess.

 __EXAMPLES__